-Cocoa is produced largely in traditionally structured societies, where women experience great difficulty to obtain legal land titles; even when their husbands dies, and they would run the farm themselves.
-Without land titles, they are often excluded from saving and credit systems, as well as from access to training and certification schemes (Cocoa Barometer, 2015).
+Cocoa is produced largely in traditionally structured societies, where women experience great difficulty to obtain legal land titles; even when their husband dies, and they run the farm themselves.
+Without land titles, they are often excluded from saving and credit systems as well as access to training and certification schemes (Cocoa Barometer, 2015).
 They are also often underrepresented in farmers' organisations, public meetings and leadership roles in communities even though women increasingly running the cocoa farms.
 According to Cocoa Barometer (2018), in West Africa women run approximately a quarter of the cocoa plantations.
-Although there are differences between the tasks of men and women, women are engaged in most of the steps of cocoa production, from preparing seedlings to selling beans.
+Although there are differences between men and women's tasks, women are engaged in most of the cocoa production steps, from preparing seedlings to selling beans.

-In addition, the women employed in the cocoa farms generally earn lower wages and the best jobs are for men; this is justified by saying that women are physically weaker, and the more physically demanding jobs are better paid (UTZ Certified, 2009).
-Jobs for hired female labour often are the sorting and sifting of the beans on the drying tables.
+In addition, women employed in the cocoa farms generally earn lower wages and the best paying jobs are reserved for men; this is justified by saying that women are physically weaker, and the more physically demanding jobs are better paid (UTZ Certified, 2009).
+Jobs for hired female labour often revolve around the sorting and sifting of the beans on drying tables.
 Similarly, women hardly participate in cooperatives.
-Constraining factors for participation include; lack of awareness of the benefits of cooperative membership, lack of time and not being invited to meetings.
-This has a negative effect on access to better markets for the cocoa women farmers (UTZ Certified, 2009).
+Constraining factors for participation include a lack of awareness of the benefits of cooperative membership, lack of time and lack of invitations to meetings.
+This has a negative effect on access to better markets for women cocoa farmers (UTZ Certified, 2009).

-However, according to UTZ certified (2009) some of the cocoa certification programs have included a requirement for gender inclusiveness aimed at addressing these differences between men and women in cocoa production and marketing.
+However, according to UTZ certified (2009) some cocoa certification programs have included a requirement for gender inclusiveness aimed at addressing these differences between men and women in cocoa production and marketing.
 The most common certification program that address gender inclusiveness is the UTZ certification.
-Among the standards required for this certification are: equal wage rates for both genders, health and safety for pregnant and breast-feeding women, maternity leave, child care and representation of women in unions and cooperatives.
+Among the standards required for this certification are equal wage rates for both genders, health and safety regulations for pregnant and breast-feeding women, maternity leave, childcare and representation of women in unions and cooperatives.